 Feature Documentary (In Development)

 The development for this film began in early 2019 with research conversations with people involved like Michael Kingston, who was a young boy in 1979 when he lost his father Tim to the disaster.
 Michael is also the representative for many of the French families.
-Over the last two years we have met with numerous people connected to the night and we began filming properly in August 2020 with Michael, his sister and his wonderful mother Mary.
-We also filmed at the jetty with firemen who were there that dreadful night.
-We have filmed with a local GP, hotel owner, gulf employees, Whiddy Islanders, family members and others, all with their own unique story.
-Many still looking for answers.
-In Autumn 2021 we travel to Brittany to do initial filming with some of the French families.
+Over the last three years we have met with numerous people connected to the night and we began some initial filming in August 2020 with Michael, his sister and his wonderful mother Mary.
+We also filmed with others who were in Bantry that January and travelled to the jetty with some firemen who were there that dreadful night.
+Many people are still looking for answers.

 In Development with Screen Ireland and RTÉ.